Easy access to EASA regulations, see link on the left site of this page.

 The NPA 2016-3 has been published by EASA.
 This is the result of the industry led (IAAPS) Rule Making Task .0595 as stated here below.
-The consultation period will be until September 12th 2016.
+The consultation period ended September 12th 2016.

 RMT.0595 LO's and exam systems

-On invitation of IPTC the Executive Committee of IAAPS decided to cooperate as an associate member.
+On invitation of IPTA the Executive Committee of IAAPS decided to cooperate as an associate member.
 We are happy to represent the training industry in this consortium.
+At the RAEs International Flight Crew Training Conference in London in September, Capt.
+Tilmann Gabriel was appointed the Executive Chairman of the International Pilot Training Association (IPTA), successor of the International Pilot Training Consortium (IPTC).

 The International Pilot Training Copnsortium (IPTC) is a initiative of IATA, ICAO, IFALPA and RAeS with associated members the CAA of Singapore, CASA, EASA, ELFAA, Flight Safety Foundation, GCAA of the UAE (Honourable Company of Air Pilots (formerly GAPAN) IAOPA, UK CAA, USA FAA).